Lead Councillor for Education and Public Health

 B) Public Health

-(1) To oversee the development and implementation of policies, strategies and procedural arrangements for the provision of the Council’s public health functions under the terms of the Health & Social Care act 2012 and the National Health Service Act 2006.
+(1) To oversee the development and implementation of policies, strategies and procedural arrangements for the provision of the Council’s public health functions under the terms of the Health & Social Care act 2012, the National Health Service Act 2006 and the Health and Care Act 2022.

-(2) To seek to secure the best possible health care system for the people of Reading and to reduce health inequalities in the Borough, by working in partnership with the Clinical Commissioning Group, the local Healthwatch, the Thames Valley Area team of the NHS Commissioning Board, and other interested stakeholders, health bodies and interested community and voluntary groups.
+(2) To seek to secure the best possible health care system for the people of Reading and to reduce health inequalities in the Borough, by working in partnership with the Integrated Care Board, the local Healthwatch, the Thames Valley Area team of the NHS Commissioning Board, and other interested stakeholders, health bodies and interested community and voluntary groups.

 (4) To lead for the Council on the Reading Health & Wellbeing Board, and to work in conjunction with Board members to:

-· Oversee the preparation of Joint Strategic Needs Assessments with the Clinical Commissioning Groups
+· Oversee the preparation of Joint Strategic Needs Assessments with the Integrated Care Boards

 · Approve a strategy for meeting the local health needs identified by the Joint Strategic Needs Assessment, including through the exercise of the Council’s functions